A-Pisani/MK-TFHE/README.md

 - threshold fully homomorphic encryption (Th-FHE).

 It is important to notice however that the version of the protocol using as a cryptographic technique symmetric multi-key fully homomorphic encryption (i.e., MK-TFHE) is inherently slow due to the usage of low level implementation of the Homomorphic encryption.

+Please notice that in terms of FFT (Fast Fourier Transform) libraries it is not casual the choice of SPQLIOS_AVX for compilation because it is the one that provides better results in terms of timing.
+Below we have listed a ranking of the FFT libraries from the faster to the slowest one:
+1) SPQLIOS_AVX: compiles libtfhe-spqlios-avx.a, using tfhe's dedicated avx assembly version for FFT computations
+2) SPQLIOS_FMA: compiles libtfhe-spqlios-fma.a, using tfhe's dedicated fma assembly version for FFT computations
+3) NAYUKI_AVX: compiles libtfhe-nayuki-avx.a, using the avx assembly version of nayuki for FFT computations
+4) compiles libtfhe-nayuki-portable.a, using the fast C version of nayuki for FFT computations

 # MK-TFHE
 Multi-Key Homomophic Encryption from TFHE